UK Male-Inclusive • Domestic Abuse + Employment Rights • Evidence-led

 Messages & call logs

-WhatsApp/SMS/email, voicemails, timestamps
+WhatsApp/SMS/email, voicemail, timestamps

 HR trail